 Hello, world!
 I’m Andy.
 I work at Microsoft.
-I’m an AI researcher, entrepreneur and VC, and activist.
+I’m an natural language processing researcher, entrepreneur, and VC, and activist.
 I like to write, but I’d rather build things.
 I’m fascinated by the ways that technology (when carefully applied) can bring about real impact.
 I hate injustice.

 Things I think I think